julyndav/Yandex_Afisha/README.md

 To end the project, a through conclusion was given with reccommendations.
 This was expanded on in the above Tableau Dashboard.

+### Conclusion:
+*Overall Impression(s):Users get to the website and atleast make one purchase pretty much immediately.
+The ads are bringing in relevant users that want the product, but most users do not make multiple orders/visits and orders are small.
+Usally movie goers stay up to date on the latest and upcoming movies; it makes sense that their purchases would continue.
+Are customers not happy after their intial purchase?